Blanco

 • Performance The Dance of Aphrodite Lizard in Prehistory #1

-• Cactus fruit rug
+• Tuna rug

-For Platalea Studio, Blanco series 2019
+Platalea Studio Blancos’s series 2019

-• Materials: 100% wool
+Materials: 100% wool

 The handmade rug in 100% virgin wool, is made in double-height shaved fabric with sections sculptured and percitho-type terry cloth.
 With a weight of 2,700 Kgs/m2 of wool, woven on fabric cotton base.